 "GRADING FOR EQUITY"

-SRVUSD data for CAASPP testing shows worrisome performance drops, especially in SRVUSD's middle schools and high schools (where ideological intrusions are most intense), and particularly in mathematics.
-See the individual school data, below the District summary.
-Data below shows pre-COVID lockdown 2018-19 and post-COVID lockdown 2021-22.
+SRVUSD data for CAASPP testing [California Assessment of Student Performance and Progress) continues to show worrisome performance drops, especially in SRVUSD's middle schools and high schools (where ideological intrusions are most intense), particularly in mathematics and science.
+The three boxes directly below show CAASPP MATH test data for SRVUSD as a whole, comparing pre-COVID lockdown in 2018-19 with post-COVID lockdown in 2021-22 and then in 2022-23.

 Unfortunately, the CAASPP testing-program individual and group reports provide only qualitative and very generalized descriptions of knowledge and skills — e.g., "Sandra demonstrates some ability to solve well-posed mathematics problems by adapting his or her [????] knowledge of problem-solving skills and strategies.
 Sandra also demonstrates some ability to analyze real-world problems, and can build and use mathematical models to interpret and solve problems."
 How does that help anyone?